Status Overview

 Could Be Stuck

-If a developer is in this section, it is possible that they require some help to handle the corresponding feature.
-When the status is repeating we strongly suggest taking the necessary steps before the situation becomes too overwhelming for the developer.
+If a contributor is in this section, it is possible that they require some help to handle the corresponding feature.
+When the status is repeating we strongly suggest taking the necessary steps before the situation becomes too overwhelming for the contributor.

 Experimenting